orai-nlp/Elixa/README.md

 ---------------------------

 EliXa may use several language specific resources, such as polarity lexicons and other resources for text normalization.
 We currently provide such resources for 4 languages; Basque (eu), Spanish (es), English (en) and French (fr).
+You can get the resources from http://komunitatea.elhuyar.org/ig/files/2016/02/elixa-resources_0.8.tgz and unpack them in the src/main/resources directory

 ````shell
 cd elixa